 Hey everybody I just opened up my store with some of my personal artworks at zazzle.com, and all promotion would be very much appreciated!
 Soon, I will be sharing some different illustrations in cards.
 So please check out some of the ornaments and greeting cards among other post card ideas.
-You can view and/or purchase my other illustrations at zazzle.com on my store Gallery.
+You can view and/or purchase my 3d cartoon characters at turbosquid.com.

 Recently I was experimenting with water and glass materials in 3ds max 2010.
 My main objective was to get a nice looking glass and water rendering with mental ray.
 I saw that there are lots of good tutorials about glass+water materials for Vray but limited number for mental ray.
 Meantime I got some fine results and I wanted to share this experimentation with you.
 I think you can get the same results with 3ds max 2009-2011.